ParasJmail/React/4Managing_State/overview/README.md

         In this example, only one panel should be active at a time.
 To achieve this, instead of keeping the active state inside each individual panel, the parent component holds the state and specifies the props for its children.

         Sharing.jsx

+    Preserving and resetting state

+        When you re-render a component, React needs to decide which parts of the tree to keep (and update), and which parts to discard or re-create from scratch.
+In most cases, React’s automatic behavior works well enough.
+By default, React preserves the parts of the tree that “match up” with the previously rendered component tree.

+        However, sometimes this is not what you want.
+In this chat app, typing a message and then switching the recipient does not reset the input.
+This can make the user accidentally send a message to the wrong person:

+        preserve.jsx

+        React lets you override the default behavior, and force a component to reset its state by passing it a different key, like <Chat key={email} />.
+This tells React that if the recipient is different, it should be considered a different Chat component that needs to be re-created from scratch with the new data (and UI like inputs).
+Now switching between the recipients resets the input field—even though you render the same component.

+        PreserveCorrect.jsx